Every South America backpacking route should include Colombia, and some people even say Colombia is the real heart of Latin America.

-This backpacking guide is to designed to assist you in planning a trip to Colombia as well as give you some practical Colombia travel tips.
+This backpacking guide is designed to assist you in planning a trip to Colombia, as well as give you some practical Colombia travel tips.

 Backpacking Colombia

-I travel to Colombia every year, so this is a living article that I will update before, during, and after my trips to Colombia.
+I usually travel to Colombia every year, so this is a living guide that I will update before, during, and after my most recent trips to Colombia.

-If you’re in a rush, know that backpacking Colombia for two weeks is little time, especially if you want to get to know the country well.
+If you’re in a rush, know that traveling to Colombia for just two weeks is little time, especially if you want to get to know the country well.

 Map of Colombia